Dimsmary/OpenSTM/readme_eng.md

 In May 2023, the image of HOPG in atom resolution was obtained.

-**The replication manual manuscript has been published on Arxiv: https://arxiv.org/abs/2310.05413.
-The replication steps and required details can all be found in the manuscript.**
+**This project has been published on HardWareX, all the details can be found in the article.
+DOI:  https://doi.org/10.1016/j.ohx.2023.e00504**

 # Branches